Lostwithiel: Buildings

 Lostwithiel's most notable buildings are St Bartholomew's Church and Restormel Castle.
-There is a small museum devoted to the history of the town.
 Once a stannary town, and for a period the most important in Cornwall, it is now much reduced in importance.
-There is a fine early fourteenth-century bridge with six pointed arches, and nearby the remains of the Lostwithiel Stannary Palace, with its Coinage Hall – this was the centre of royal authority over tin-mining, and 'coinage' meant the knocking off of the corner of each block of tin for the benefit of the Duchy of Cornwall.
-The small Guildhall has an arcaded ground floor.
-The old Grammar School has been converted into dwellings.
+There is a fine early fourteenth-century bridge with six pointed arches, and nearby the remains of the Stannary Palace, with its exchequer hall.
+Lostwithiel Guildhall in Fore Street has an arcaded ground floor and contains the local museum.